prgreen/prgreen.github.io/source/_posts/2013-09-20-node-dot-js-socket-dot-io-jquery-ntwitter-node-cron.markdown

 The node server will connect to the Twitter streaming API, filter tweets by location (San Francisco in our example), add **all links to tweeted photos in a list**, and send either the last (more recent) 10 elements of the list (first update) or the individual elements (in subsequent realtime updates) to the client.

-We limit ourselves to 10 pictures to avoid straining the browser too much.
+We limit ourselves to 10 pictures to avoid putting too much strain on the browser.
 On the server side though, we could save all photo links regularly to a database, if we wanted.

 For now we'll use this problem as an excuse to use the lovely node-cron module, and we'll ask for the list to simply be emptied every 20 minutes: